tredoe/easycert/README.md

 ## Usage

-In the first, there is to create the directory structure for the Certification
+In the first, there is to create the directory structure:
-Authority:

-	easycert -root-ca
+  easycert -new

-It is created in '.RootCA' of your HOME directory.
-It is also created in subdirectory 'misc' the files in language Go to use the CA certificate.
+which creates '.cert' in your HOME directory.

-Now, can be generated the certificate requests to be signed for your CA or by a third one.
+Now, can be generated the certificate requests to be signed for a Certification Authority.

-- Generate a certificate request which is signed by your CA:

-	easycert -req -sign foo
+Note: When it is used a flag to checking or printing a certificate or private key, it can be used a file (using an absolute or relative path) or a name which is looked for in the certificates directory.

 ## License